allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 2021-01-02 10:36:42,286 INFO sqlalchemy.engine.base.Engine COMMIT
 ```

-SQLAlchmey was somehow retrieving the row ids of newly-created `user` records, but I didn't see where this was happening in the emitted SQL statements.
+SQLAlchemy was somehow retrieving the row ids of newly-created `user` records, but I didn't see where this was happening in the emitted SQL statements.
 The data didn't seem to be coming from the COMMIT step, because we see different `user.id` values being used in the preceding statements.
 I figured either:
 * Sqlite must be returning some sort of response object containing the value.
 * SQLAlchemy must be doing some sort of behind the scenes `refresh`, which queried the database immediately after the insert of the user object.